hujhax/austin-improv-wiki/Gnap! Theater Projects.md

 Gnap!
-Theater Projects is a theater production company that, between 2008 and 2012, produced improv shows at [[Salvage Vanguard Theater]].
+Theater Projects is a theater production company that, between 2008 and 2012, produced improv shows at [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]].

 Its artistic director is [[Performers/Shannon McCormick|Shannon McCormick]].